ahmetozlu/vehicle_counting_tensorflow/README.md

   <img src="https://user-images.githubusercontent.com/22610163/41812993-a4b5a172-7735-11e8-89f6-083ec0625f21.png" | width=700>
 </p>

 Source video is read frame by frame with OpenCV.
 Each frames is processed by ["SSD with Mobilenet" model](http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v1_coco_2017_11_17) is developed on TensorFlow.
+This is a loop that continue working till reaching end of the video.
 The main pipeline of the tracker is given at the above Figure.

 ### Model